 Browse By Tags View

-Click on the Browse by Tags toggle near the top-right of a folder list view.
+Click on the Browse by Tags icon near the top-right of a folder list view.

 This changes the display mode to ‘Browse by Tags’.
 A new pane opens up that shows all the metadata properties (tags) that have any value applied to any of the files in the current folder tree.